8 Gig Worker Healthcare: Portable Benefits for a New Economy

 The question is not whether gig workers deserve healthcare – of course they do.
 The question is whether we can build a system that makes it easy, automatic, and universal for everyone who benefits from gig work to contribute to the health of those who perform it.

 India’s gig economy is not shrinking.
-It is growing — rapidly.
+It is growing rapidly.
 Every year, more workers enter platform-mediated, multi-employer, fragmented work arrangements.

-If we do not build portable, composable benefit infrastructure now, we are choosing to let hundreds of millions of workers face healthcare crises without any systematic support.
+If we do not build portable, composable benefit infrastructure now, we are choosing to let hundreds of millions of workers face healthcare crises without systematic support.

-Today, it starts with the Health Savings Account: a place where small contributions from many sources accumulate into real healthcare security.
+Today, Aarokya starts with the Health Savings Account: a place where small contributions from many sources accumulate into real healthcare security.
+Tomorrow, the same architecture – API-first, SDK-embeddable, multi-source, identity-linked – could support portable accident insurance, retirement savings, skill development funds, and emergency reserves.

 The HSA is the first rail.
 But the track can carry much more.

-For now, the goal is clear: every gig worker in India should have a growing, funded, portable health account — built by the ecosystem of people and platforms that benefit from their labor.
+The goal is clear: every gig worker in India should have a growing, funded, portable health account – built by the ecosystem of people and platforms that benefit from their labor.
+That is the minimum that dignity requires.
+And Aarokya makes it structurally possible.